titilda/appunti/Distributed System/index.md

 - When a proxy is marked grey, it sends a message to the node where the actual object resides to mark it grey.
 - Once the proxy receives the ack, it marks itself as _black_ (visited).
 - After the marking phase, each node sweeps through its objects and deletes those that are still white (unreachable).

+## Synchronization

+**Synchronization** is essential for ordering events and coordinating actions across multiple nodes.
+Each node relies on an imperfect _local physical clock_ (a quartz crystal oscillator) which inevitably suffers from **clock drift** (a deviation from the true time, about 1 second every 11.6 days).

+To manage this, clocks must be periodically synchronized to ensure consistency across the distributed system, by:

+- Sync against a single clock with an accurate time
+- Sync among themselves.

+When a clock correction is needed, simply jumping the time backward can cause major issues.
+To avoid this it should maintain **monotonicity** by slowing down or speeding up the clock until it reaches the correct time.

+### Physical Clock

+#### Global Positioning System (GPS)

+GPS provides an accurate way to synchronize clocks across the globe.

+Each GPS satellite uses atomic clock to count time and they are sync with each other.
+They periodically broadcast their current timestamp.

+A receiver on the ground should receive the timestamp from at least 4 satellites to calculate its position and the current time.

+Since the signal travel at the speed of light, the receiver can calculate the time it took for the signal to arrive and adjust its clock accordingly with a precision of a few nanoseconds, even with a position error of 10 meters.

+#### Cristian's Algorithm

+In a network there is a time server that provide the right time and clients can request it periodically.

+The client send a request at time $T_0$ and receive the response at time $T_1$ with the server time $T_s$ inside.

+Then the client set its clock to $T_s + \frac{(T_1 - T_0)}{2}$, this is done to adjust the time considering the transmission delay.

+This approach assumes that the network delay is symmetric and the processing time on the server is negligible or known.

+#### Berkeley's Algorithm

+This algorithm is used when there is no accurate time server and all the machines need to sync among themselves (_agreement_).

+A master node periodically polls all the other nodes for their current time and calculates the average time.

+With this average time, the master node calculates the offset for each node (including itself) and sends the offset to each node.
+Each node adjusts its clock by the received offset.

+#### Network Time Protocol (NTP)

+NTP is the internet standard for clock synchronization.

+It uses a hierarchical system of time sources, with _stratum 0_ being high-precision timekeeping devices (like atomic clocks), _stratum 1_ being directly connected to stratum 0 devices, and so on.

+Each stratum synchronizes with the stratum above it, reducing the precision as the stratum increases.

+The synchronization can be done in broadcast, with procedure-call or symmetric mode.

+NTP uses four timestamps collected over two pairs of messages to accurately calculate the _offset_ (the difference between clocks) and the _delay_ (round-trip time), minimizing the impact of asymmetric latency:

+- Client records send time ($T_1$).
+- Server records receive time ($T_2$).
+- Server records reply send time ($T_3$).
+- Client records reply receive time ($T_4$).

+The offset ($\theta$) and delay ($\delta$) are calculated as:

+$$\theta = \frac{(T_2 - T_1) + (T_3 - T_4)}{2}$$

+$$\delta = (T_4 - T_1) - (T_3 - T_2)$$